 "Arguably today's most skillful writer of intelligent historical romance..."
 Publisher's Weekly

-Beverley is one of the authors featured with profile and article in the reference book, NORTH AMERICAN ROMANCE WRITERS, Ed.
+Beverley was one of the authors featured with profile and article in the reference book, NORTH AMERICAN ROMANCE WRITERS, Ed.
 Kay Mussell and Johanna Tunon, Scarecrow Press. "...designed to highlight significant recent changes in the romance genre and to profile writers who have made North America the dominant geographic center for romance publishing."
-She is also featured in an article at Wikipedia.
+She was also featured in an article at Wikipedia.

 Born and raised in England, Beverley moved to Canada in the mid-seventies with her scientist husband.
-She has now moved back to England and lives in Yorkshire.
+She moved back to England, where she passed away on May 23, 2016.

 She began writing stories almost as soon as she could string sentences together, and still has a medieval historical romance written in a school exercise book when she was a teenager.
 It was only in the mid eighties, however, that things came together for her to apply herself seriously to writing, and she completed a regency romance in 1985.
 It was promptly rejected by a number of publishers, and she settled more earnestly to learning the craft.
 In 1988, it sold to Walker, and was published as LORD WRAYBOURNE'S BETROTHED.
 It has recently been republished as a Classic Regency by Penguin NAL, New York.

 This was followed by three other traditional regencies, then two longer regencies -- the beginning of her famous Company Of Rogues series, one of the original "group of heroes" series, which she began in 1977 and completed in 2006.
 She continued to write novels in that world.